ViacomInc/data-point/packages/data-point/README.md

 ### Exiting Middleware chain

 To exit the middleware chain with a resolved value you must pass a second parameter to the `next(err, val)` function provided by the middleware handler.
-By calling this function with `null` as first parameter and the any value as a second parameter the entity will resolve to that value without executing any remaining methods in the middleware chain.
+By calling the `next` function with `null` as first parameter and a value as a second parameter (eg. `next(null, newValue`) the entity will resolve to that value without executing any remaining methods in the middleware chain.
 This allows you to skip unnecessary work if, for example, a cached return value was found.

 **NOTE**: the `next` method should be called only once per middleware handler, multiple calls will be ignored.